bobthechemist/groupme-chatbot/README.md

 ## Installation

-The groupy and wolframclient modules need to be installed
+The groupy and wolframclient modules need to be installed.
+The last version of chatterbot that works nicely with the Raspberry Pi is 1.0.4

 ```
 pip3 install groupy
 pip3 install wolframclient
+pip3 install chatterbot==1.0.4
 ```

 More information about the Wolfram Client Library for Python can be found [here](https://blog.wolfram.com/2019/05/16/announcing-the-wolfram-client-library-for-python/).
 The groupy GroupMe API wrapper documentation can be found [here](https://groupy.readthedocs.io/en/master/)